crc83/cv/index.md

 # Serhii Belei

-Software Architect (16-February-2024)
+Software Engineer (08-July-2025)

 ![photo](photo.png)

 ## Summary of qualifications

 I have 10+ years of experience in software development.
-I started my jorney with Pascal/Delphi for 5 years.
+I started my journey with Pascal/Delphi for 5 years.
 Then 7+ years I worked with Java stack.
-And 2 years mostly with groovy and last couple of month (up to year) with TypeScript/React/NodeJS.
-Aftewards I worked last year as an architect with Java project.
+And 2 years mostly with groovy and the last couple of months (up to a year) with TypeScript/React/NodeJS.
+Aftewards I worked last year as an architect with a Java project.
+Then I switched back to development role for arpidly growing Java/Spring/Graphql backend and TypeScript/React frontend app.
+Now my main technical focus is on the TypeScript / NestJS / React / Apollo stack.

-I've been working as a Software Architect/Tech lead, for last year.
-Despite driving main project I was involved in different consultancy and investigation activities.
-I have strong technical experience of Software Development processes, including analysis, requirements design, data modeling, coding, testing, debugging using Java.
-Also I had some experience with Typescript/React/NestJS.
+I've been working as a Software Architect/Tech lead, for a couple of years.
+Despite driving the main project, I was involved in different consultancy and investigation activities.
+I have strong technical experience of Software Development processes, including analysis, requirement design, data modeling, coding, testing, debugging using Java.
+Also, I have experience with TypeScript/React/NestJS.

-I'm interested in development of reliable and maintainable software.
-However I understand that we have wide range to reach business needs.
-I have experience in development of complex business models using modern TDD and BDD approaches.
+I'm interested in the development of reliable and maintainable software.
+However, I understand that we have a wide range to reach business needs.
+I have experience in the development of complex business models using modern TDD and BDD approaches.
 Setting up code quality and test quality standards in the team.
-I'm fast learner and passionate to learn new ideas and technologies.
+I'm a fast learner and passionate to learn new ideas and technologies.

-I really like to create own tools which I need and can't find suitable (see my open-source projects).
-Also I like to share knowledge on online and offline meetups (see my publications)
+I really like to create my own tools which I need and can't find suitable (see my open-source projects).
+Also, I like to share knowledge on online and offline meetups (see my publications)
 My hobbies used to be jogging, programming and electronics and also hiking.
 I like car traveling, aviation, and fantasy movies and books

 ## Skills